varunsridharan/wc-product-subtitle/readme.txt

 = WPML Ready =

-KIA Subtitle has been tested by WPML and will allow you to translate the subtitle multilingual sites.
+WC Product Subtitle has been tested by WPML and will allow you to translate the subtitle multilingual sites.

 = Shortcode Options =

 * Post ID : `[wc-ps id="99"]`
 * Element : `[wc-ps tag="p"]` | '[wc-ps tag="h1"]` | '[wc-ps tag="span"]` |
-* Avaiable Tags : `P, SPAN, H1 - H6`
+* Avaiable Tags : `P, SMALL, SPAN, H1, H2, H3, H4, H5, H6`

-> Settings Under : WC Settings => Product => WC Product Subtitle
+> Settings Under : WooCommerce => WooCommerce Product Subtitle

 = How do I style the subtitle? =
 You can style the subtitle with the below css class